MarkPearlCoZa/Blog_General/_posts/2016-11-04-Post-mob-retrospective.md

 Start the retro with an easy question, something that everyone is comfortable commenting on (often once a person makes an initial contribution, you will see them contributing through out the retro).

-I like to start witht the question:
+I like to start with...

-> Does the layout work for you?
+> Did the physical layout work for you?

+Make sure a headline for each suggestions or improvement someone makes is written on a post-it note.

+## Put outcomes where the entire mob can see

+Put these post-it notes in a place where the entire mob will see during next mob programming session.
+If you have a whiteboard by the mobbing station, often this is a good place.

+## Agree on what to change for the next session